Charlcoal/BROT/README.md

 A mandelbrot set renderer, which ultimately aims to provide responsive thumbnail exploration at deep zooms, to the fullest extent possible.
-BROT currently supports basic 32 bit float precision, with basic foveated rendering around the cursor.
+BROT currently supports basic perturbation, with foveated rendering around the cursor.

 ## Building